 Pursuant to an engagement letter between BioScrip and Jefferies & Company dated November 21, 2009, Jefferies & Company was engaged by BioScrip to act as its financial advisor in connection with the merger and will receive a fee of \$3,000,000 for its services, \$500,000 of which was payable upon delivery of its opinion and the remainder of which will be payable contingent upon consummation of the merger.
 In addition, BioScrip has agreed to reimburse Jefferies & Company for certain expenses incurred in connection with its engagement.
-BioScrip also has agreed to indemnify Jefferies & Company against liabilities arising out of or in connection with the services rendered and to be rendered by it pursuant to its engagement.
-Jefferies Finance, an affiliate of Jefferies & Company, has also been engaged to provide financing to BioScrip in connection with the closing of the transactions contemplated by the Agreement and Plan of Merger and will receive fees for its services in connection therewith, a significant portion of which will only be received if the closing of the merger takes place.
+BioScrip also has agreed to indemnify Jefferies & Company, has also been engaged to provide financing to BioScrip in connection with the closing of the transactions contemplated by the Agreement and Plan of Merger and will receive fees for its services in connection therewith, a significant portion of which will only be received if the closing of the merger takes place.
 Jefferies Finance currently holds a portion of CHS's outstanding debt, which will be repaid in connection with the closing of the merger.
-Jefferies & Company maintains a market in the securities of BioScrip, and in the ordinary course of Jefferies & Company's business, Jefferies & Company and its affiliates may trade or hold securities of BioScrip or CHS and/or their respective affiliates for Jefferies & Company's own account and for the accounts of Jefferies & Company's customers and, accordingly, may at any time hold long or short positions in those securities.
-In addition, Jefferies & Company may seek to, in the future, provide financial advisory and financing services to BioScrip, CHS and/or their respective affiliates, for which Jefferies & Company would expect to receive compensation.
+Jefferies & Company's business, Jefferies & Company and its affiliates may trade or hold securities of BioScrip or CHS and/or their respective affiliates for Jefferies & Company's business, Jefferies & Company's customers and, accordingly, may at any time hold long or short positions in those securities.
+In addition, Jefferies & Company may seek to, in the future, provide financial advisory and financing services to BioScrip, CHS and/or their respective affiliates, for which Jefferies & Company may are to receive compensation.